-Commemorate the fight for gender equality and honor the power of women with this two-day itinerary.
+Commemorate the fight for gender equality and honor the power of women with this three-day itinerary.

 Day 1